briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 misdemeanor of the first degree.
 Aggravated trespass in violation of subsection (a)(2) of this section is a felony to be prosecuted under appropriate state law.

-3. _(c)_ As used in this section, “Critical infrastructure facility” has the same meaning as in Ohio R.C.
+3. _(c)_ As used in this section, "Critical infrastructure facility" has the same meaning as in Ohio R.C.
 2911.21.
 (ORC 2911.211)